gia-guar/JARVIS-ChatGPT/README.md

 > you can rely on the new ```setup.bat``` that will do most of the things for you.

-> Alternatively, You can follow a [YT video](https://www.youtube.com/watch?v=AcCG7DOwhG8&t=1s) I made to guide you through the installation, but remember it's getting obsolete quickly so mind this README for specifications like the Python version (3.8 instead of 3.7). <br>

 ## GitHub overview
 **MAIN** script you should run: `openai_api_chatbot.py` if you want to use the latest version of the OpenAI API Inside the demos folder you'll find some guidance for the packages used in the project, if you have errors you might check these files first to target the problem.
-Mostly is stored in the Assistant folder: `get_audio.py` stores all the functions to handle mic interactions, `tools.py` implements some basic aspects of the Virtual Assistant, `voice.py` describes a (very) rough Voice class <br> The remaining scripts are supplementary to the voice generation and should not be edited.
+Mostly is stored in the Assistant folder: `get_audio.py` stores all the functions to handle mic interactions, `tools.py` implements some basic aspects of the Virtual Assistant, `voice.py` describes a (very) rough Voice class. ```Agents.py``` handle the LangChain part of the system (here you can add or remove tools from the toolkits of the agents)<br> The remaining scripts are supplementary to the voice generation and should not be edited.

 # INSTALLATION TUTORIAL
 ## Automatic installation